-Cement treatment of subgrade and the placement of flexible base continued between the former archaeological site and CR 431.
-Four inches of asphalt pavement was placed for approximately two miles of mainlanes beginning at the Davis Branch Tributary Bridge and extending north to approximately halfway between FM 16 and CR 431.
+Cement treatment of subgrade and the placement of flexible base progressed between the former archaeological site and CR 431.
+Four inches of asphalt pavement was placed from existing FM 849 to the halfway point between FM 16 and CR 431.
 In addition, the first two inch layer of asphalt was placed on three of the four FM 16 ramps.